christophgil/bash_builtin_SQL_DB/README.md

     compile_C.sh bashbuiltin_cg_sqlite.c

-Before the builtins can be used, the so files  need to be loaded.
-At the beginning of a script there should be a line like
+Builtins need to be loaded into the Bash instance with *enable*.
+The following commands can be run in the current interactive shell or can be placed at the top of a Bash script.

     enable -f ~/compiled/bashbuiltin_cg_sqlite.so   cg_sqlite

 or
     enable -f ~/compiled/bashbuiltin_cg_psql.so   cg_psql

-A full documentation is printed with
+When they are loaded successfully, the *help* command will print the full documentation

     help cg_psql